-It was agreed that from January 2018 the Northern Ireland Office's Audit and Risk Committee would provide a challenge and assurance function for the Commission.
+The Northern Ireland Office's Audit and Risk Committee provides a challenge and assurance function for the Commission.
 The Northern Ireland Office's Audit and Risk Committee comprises:

 - Dawn Johnson, Chair

 - Ian Summers

 - Rosanna Wong

 Risk Management

 The Commission is committed to ensuring high standards of corporate governance.
 We have identified our risk appetite as well as defining strategy and determining resource allocation to ensure the delivery of the Commission's objectives.
 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk.
 The Northern Ireland Office's Audit and Risk Committee oversee this work under an independent Chair.